Choose recording tool

 Other recording options

 Powerpoint presentations can be recorded and converted to video format.
-It’s stored locally and can be uploaded to your KTH Play media bin and then ready for publishing.
-More info on how to record your Powerpoint presentation .
+The function is part of the program.
+The recorded material is stored locally and has to be uploaded to KTH Play for publishing.